pparadis/videotron_monitor_chrome/README.md

 Quite simply, this is a Google Chrome extension that allows Videotron.com customers to monitor their monthly bandwidth quota.

+*Important note*
+This extension is a fork of the original Videotron Internet Usage Monitor extension (https://github.com/gboudreau/videotron_monitor_chrome).

+The original one is no longer maintained.
+This fork will be the official repository for the extension.

 Features
 --------